dipien/releases-hub-gradle-plugin/README.md

   * library size
   * new permissions added by the library (only for android libraries)
 * Support to configure which dependencies include and exclude, where to find their definitions, how many pull requests create and more.
-* Support any java based project using Gradle.
+* Support any Java/Kotlin project using Gradle.

 ![](wiki/pull_request.png)